lordi/sisyphus/README.md

  * auto-restart your development server
  * auto-restart your unsuccessful shell command until it succeeds.

+It is very convenient to see the output of your program as soon as you save it in your editor.
+But remember: Your actions might put Sisyphus in an existential crisis where it is faced with questions about the absurdity of life.

 Both Python 2.x and 3.x are supported.

 Ignore patterns